apache/axis-axis2-java-core/modules/samples/resources/security/README.txt

 Run the sample
 ------------------------------------------------------------------------------

-Copy the downloaded security-0.95.mar to samples/security/client_repo/modules/ directory
+Copy the downloaded security-0.95.mar and addressing-0.95.mar to samples/security/client_repo/modules/ directory

 To run the sample client run the securitySample ant task in the ant build file available in the samples directory.
 	$ ant securitySample